-An echocardiogram is a test that uses sound waves to produce live images of your heart, allowing your doctor to monitor how your heart and its valves are functioning.
+An echocardiogram is a test that uses sound waves to produce live images of your heart.
+This test allows your doctor to monitor how your heart and its valves are functioning.

-An echocardiogram, also referred to as “echo,” can help spot blood clots in the heart, fluid in the sac around the heart, and problems with the aorta (the main artery connected to the heart).
+An echocardiogram can help spot blood clots in the heart, fluid in the sac around the heart, and problems with the aorta (the main artery connected to the heart).

-It is a key test in determining the health of heart muscle, namely after a heart attack.
-It also helps doctors discover heart defects in unborn babies.
+It’s a key test in determining the health of the heart muscle, especially after a heart attack.
+It can also reveal heart defects in unborn babies.

 Transthoracic Echocardiography (TTE)

 This is the most common type of echocardiography.
-It is painless and noninvasive.
+It’s painless and noninvasive.

 A device called a transducer will be placed on your chest over your heart.
 The transducer sends ultrasound waves through your chest toward your heart.
 A computer interprets the sound waves as they bounce back to the transducer.
 This produces the live images that are shown on a monitor.